mikojo/CloudSec-Terraform-Project/README.md

 ```
 * The ECS service launches the ecs task definition in public subnets, hence the web application tier is accessible through a public ip, and also through the load balancer, since the ecs security group has ingress for the load balancer security group.

-* The Load Balancer has listeners for both HTTP and HTTPS, this allows access to the application through an A record (alias) created with the registered dns that has ACMS certificate, due to SSL termination.
+* The Load Balancer has listeners for both HTTP and HTTPS.

 * The EFS is mounted in private subnets.